signalogic/SigSRF_SDK/mediaTest_readme.md

 Here are some notational conventions used in run-time stats formatting:

-1. Stats are given only for sessions listed in "Sessions"
-2. At sub-category level, stats are separated by a comma, followed by a new sub-category description.
+1. At sub-category level, stats are separated by a comma, followed by a new sub-category description.
 For example the Ooo (ch/pkts) stat shows 0/0 4/43 ..., max 0/0 4/2 ...which indicates number of ooo packets followed by max ooo packets
-3. Within a single stat at sub-category level, channels are separated by one (1) space.
+2. Within a single stat at sub-category level, channels are separated by one (1) space.
 For example the Ooo (ch/pkts) stat shows 0/0 4/43 ... indicating channel 0 has no ooo packets,. channel 4 has 43, etc
-4. Input vs. output jitter buffer times are vertically aligned to make comparison easier
+3. Input vs. output jitter buffer times are vertically aligned to make comparison easier
-5. hSession (session), ch (channel), and grp (stream group) values range from 0 to max allowed (depending on version of SigSRF software)
+4. hSession (session), ch (channel), and grp (stream group) values range from 0 to max allowed (depending on version of SigSRF software)
-6. A time value that displays as "nan" or "-nan" indicates no instance of that stat was recorded
+5. A time value that displays as "nan" or "-nan" indicates no instance of that stat was recorded

 <a name="EventLog"></a>
 # Event Log